 Doing a jigsaw puzzle is a little like a game of memory.
 Looking through the puzzle pieces for just the right one, your memory holds onto the pieces your eyes have scanned.
 You think “didn’t I just see the piece that fits here?”
 You also need to hold onto the memory of the blank spot you need to fill while searching through the puzzle pieces.
 This practice builds connections in the brain.
 And, the short-term memory boost can help with remembering where you put your car keys or not forgetting what you need at the grocery store.

 As mentioned above, lots of people like to do puzzles as a kind of escape, but puzzles can also be a fun family or couples activity.
 It gets the family together, off their screens, and promotes conversation.
 Working together toward a goal is a bonding experience and can even translate into everyone getting along better.

-Puzzles can help you with your fine motor skills.
-This is helpful for young people and older people in particular.
+Another of the benefits of jigsaw puzzles is that they’ll help improve your fine motor skills.
+This is important for young people and older people in particular.
 For children, puzzles help them learn coordination and fine motor skills, and for older people, jigsaw puzzles are a wonderful way to exercise their fingers and hands.

 May stave off Alzheimer’s and dementia